Circular Array Technique and Implementation

 [1, 2, 3, _, _, _]

-Now we need to remove the element 1
+Now, if we want to remove the element 1

-from the head of the array.
-We can transform the array like this:
+from the head of the array, we can modify the array as follows:

 [_, 2, 3, _, _, _]

-That is, we only mark the position of element 1
+That is, we simply mark the position of element 1

 At this point, if we want to add elements 4